code-troopers/ct/README.md

  * spawn a web GUI to get listening ports on your machine (http://localhost:1500)

 # Setup

-You will need a few command line tools for this project to work :

- * bash
- * sed (gnu-sed for Mac users `brew install gnu-sed --default-names`
- * grep
- * dos2unix for Cygwin users

-If you want to use the port list feature, you will also need :
+No prerequisites are required except `lsof` if you want to use port listing feature.

- * lsof
- * curl
- * awk
- * netcat (nc)

 Manual install
 ---
-Clone the current repository or raw-download the `ct` shell script.
-Then put it in your path (typical location is ~/bin or /usr/local/bin).
+Get the latest release of ct on the release page : https://github.com/code-troopers/ct/releases/latest for your  :

+ * apple-darwin for MacOS hosts
+ * pc-windows-gnu for Windows hosts
+ * unknown-linux-gnu for Linux hosts (or Linux For Windows)
+ * unknown-linux-musl for Linux hosts without glibc (typically alpine)

+Untar it and place `ct` file in your PATH (`/usr/local/bin` is a good candidate).

 Easy install
 ---
-You can install the script by running the following commands in your shell (adapting the CT_TARGET value to a directory in your PATH):

-     CT_TARGET=~/bin;mkdir $CT_TARGET; wget -O $CT_TARGET/ct https://raw.githubusercontent.com/code-troopers/ct/master/ct && chmod +x $CT_TARGET/ct
+## Mac OS

+ * brew tap && brew install tap

+## Linux

 # Port list usage
 Simply run the command `ct ports` to get the list of listening ports on your machine at http://localhost:1500.